-- Strata is a wholly-owned subsidiary of Indiana-based Horizon Bank, which provides the firm with an extra level of credibility.
+- Strata Trust Company is a wholly-owned subsidiary of Indiana-based Horizon Bank, which provides the firm with an extra level of credibility.

 What We Like About Strata Trust Company

-The fact that Strata is backed by a bank should not be taken lightly as providers of self-directed IRAs are not FDIC-insured entities.
+The fact that Strata Trust Company is backed by a bank should not be taken lightly, as providers of self-directed IRAs are not FDIC-insured entities.

-Ss a wholly-owned subsidiary of Horizon Bank – a financial institution with nearly $6 billion in assets and solid capital ratios – Strata has a strong balance sheet to fall back on during times of financial distress.
+Strata Trust Company is a wholly-owned subsidiary of Horizon Bank — a financial institution with nearly $6 billion in assets and solid capital ratios — Strata Trust Company has a strong balance sheet to fall back on during times of financial distress.

 Fees & Commissions

-Meanwhile, the Flexible IRA charges a higher $300 annual account fee and a one-time $50 setup fee while giving investors the alternative of participating in private equity placements and real estate offerings along with other alternative investments supported by Strata.
+Meanwhile, the Flexible IRA charges a higher $300 annual account fee and a one-time $50 setup fee while giving investors the alternative of participating in private equity placements and real estate offerings along with other alternative investments supported by Strata Trust Company.

 The Entrust Group is an Oakland-based self-directed IRA custodian that currently oversees over $4 billion in assets for its clients while having more than 40 years of experience in the asset management and retirement planning industry.

-- Strong team of seasoned retirement planning professionals who can provide guidance on the best alternative investments to consider based on the client’s financial goals, risk tolerance, and net worth
+- A strong team of seasoned retirement planning professionals who can provide guidance on the best alternative investments to consider based on the client’s financial goals, risk tolerance, and net worth.

 What We Like About the Entrust Group